FerCanAra/ADA_CpC/README.md

 # Typical ERROR:

 1. ```ERROR: No index.toml found in index```: the libraries have not been installed correctly.
 In that case, run ```alr index --reset```.**
+2. ```project_name.exe does not exist```: The project was compiled on another computer.
+Create a project using Alire as described in point 4, then go to the src directory and copy the .adb files there.
+Navigate to that location in Alire and run ```alr build```.
+3.  ```Errors related to .gpr ```: The environment variables are not set up correctly.
+Go back to step 3 and check that the variables are correct.